Dissertation Proposal Hearing

 Procedures for arranging the proposal hearing:

-- If the proposal has been approved or approved with revisions, the student gives the signed form along with a copy of the proposal to the chair’s assistant; the chair’s assistant keeps both documents in the department’s files.
-The student gives a copy of the signed form to the graduate program advisor, who places it in the student’s file.
+• If the proposal has been approved or approved with revisions, the student gives the signed form along with a copy of the proposal to Kim Gonzalez (kim.gonzalez@wisc.edu), the Human Resource Coordinator, whose office is 8129 Sewell.
+Kim will keep both documents in the department’s files.
+The student gives a copy of the signed form to the Graduate Program Manager, Charlotte Frascona (frascona@ssc.wisc.edu), whose office is 8127 Sewell; she will place the form in the student’s file.
 (Note: Once approved, the proposal serves as a contract between the student and the committee.)